getgauge/docs.gauge.org/installing.rst

 Verify your installation
 ------------------------

-You can check the version of your plugin and Gauge core by executing the following command.
+Check the version of your plugin and Gauge core by running:

 .. code-block:: console

    gauge version

-If this enlists a version then you're intallation and initialisation is has been successful.
-Your output will look like this:
+The output should look like:

 .. code-block:: console